-Although it took a bit of finessing to optimize the Anet A8 3D printer, the purple print showcased surprisingly good quality.
+Although it took a bit of finessing to optimize the Anet A8, the purple print showcased surprisingly good quality.
 For a 3D printer that costs just around $220, the results were quite staggering.
-After finishing the #3DBenchy test, we decided it was time to enhance our Anet A8 3D printer with some 3D printed modifications.
+After finishing the #3DBenchy test, we decided it was time to enhance our Anet A8 with some 3D printed modifications.

-After trawling through Thingiverse to find what unique modifications people were making for the Anet A8 3D printer, we found a few must-prints in the eclectic mix.
+After trawling through Thingiverse to find what unique modifications people were making for the Anet A8, we found a few must-prints in the eclectic mix.